 Supply chain software solutions range from basic wireless barcode software all the way to advanced warehousing technologies, like WMS-lite and intelligent picking.
 Whatever solution you choose, be sure to establish a modern automated data and identification capture system, or AIDC, to ensure perfect data accuracy for your ERP.
 Mobile inventory apps and hardware can then extend that functionality to wherever your people work.

-Transforming your inventory processes can be a challenging tasks.
+Transforming your inventory processes can be a challenging task.
 Before you can start solving problems with inventory management, first you need to dial in on why and where you are having issues.
 Explore some of our additional inventory management tips and best practices below: